 Are you looking to lessen your period symptoms while preventing pregnancy?
 If so, try Ortho-Cyclen!
 This 28-day prevents pregnancy and reduces the side effects of monthly periods.
 By using progestin and estrogen, this pill is more than 90 percent effective at preventing pregnancy when used correctly.
 Ortho-Cyclen may also help treat your acne, decrease your risk of ovarian cysts, and help reduce your flow.
 Orth-Cyclen is not for women who are currently breastfeeding or already pregnant.

 Many women take Ortho-Cyclen even if they’re not sexually active in order to regulate their periods for a more active lifestyle.
 Whether you need this pill for your period or for pregnancy prevention, we can help.
-Keep reading to learn more about Ortho-Cyclen and how we provide it to women across the United States.See full product details
+Our team at Nurx can prescribe Ortho-Cyclen at special request, or can offer the generic equivalent Norgestimate-Ethinyl Estradiol for as low as $0 with insurance or as little as $15 without insurance.See full product details

 Ortho-Cyclen will not immediately stop your period.
 If your period stops within a month or two of taking Ortho-Cyclen, you may be pregnant — especially if you skip a pill.
 However, over time, your period may become thinner and lighter to the point where it is reduced to light spotting each month.

 Does Ortho-Cyclen Cause Weight Gain?

 Ortho-Cyclen and other birth control pills have been known to increase weight in many women.
 However, the majority of this weight gain comes from water retention, not fat.
 Women who want to reduce the effects of weight gain should avoid caffeine, alcohol, and salt.